 Places to visit

 Marlborough offers a whole host of dining options.
 Try the famous Polly Tea Rooms (named after Polly Peacham from the Beggar's Opera) found on the south side of the High Street.
-If you fancy a coffee and a sandwich, pop into The Food Gallery just a short walk along the south side of the High Street from the College.
+If you fancy a proper coffee and a gourmet sandwich, pop into The Food Gallery just a short walk from the College.

-The 350 year old Merchant's House is the jewel of Marlborough's famous High Street.
-Built and occupied by a prosperous silk merchant, middle class but with grand ideas, it contains nationally acclaimed wall paintings and decorative features.
-Humming with activity, it is an outstanding destination for anyone interested in fine old buildings and the craftsmanship needed to create and restore them.
+Built following the Great Fire of Marlborough in 1653, The Merchant's House is the jewel of Marlborough's famous High Street.
+Built and occupied by a prosperous silk mercer called Thomas Bayly, the house contains nationally acclaimed wall paintings and decorative features.

 Savernake Forest covers approximately 20 square miles of Lord Cardigan's estate and is a great place for a relaxing walk.